 When one side of the rigging becomes tight and contracted, while the rigging on the other side of the boat becomes loose and movable.
 That is, until the wind changes and the sail is then pushing in another direction which requires the line of tension to shift to the other side.
 This describes a dynamic system where a rigid structure (the mast) can take on dynamic qualities because of it tensional system (its rigging).

 In the same way, our skeletal system maintains its integrity due to the balance of tensional forces provided by our myofascial system.
 We can run, jump, move, take our bodies into a thousand contorted positions, and return to a state of balance all because of this concept of tensegrity.

-The greatest thing about understanding how our body is totally connected is the how this information helps resolve even some of the most chronic injuries.
+The greatest thing about understanding how our body is totally connected is the how this information helps resolve even chronic injuries.
 Consider this analogy.

 Consider how a soft pliable ball reacts to compressive forces.
 An interesting thing occurs when we take a ball that is about seven inches in diameter (like the ones we use for myofascial release of the abdomen), and compress it with our hands.